Carmelite Martyrs of Guadalajara

 The Carmelite martyrs of Guadalajara were three Spanish Carmelites, María Pilar de San Francisco de Borja, María Ángeles de San José and Teresa del Niño Jesús y de San Juan de la Cruz killed by Republican forces on 24 July 1936 during the Spanish Civil War.

 They were beatified on 29 March 1987 by Pope John Paul II.
+Their feast day is 24 on July.